-- Board Members commit to bimonthly meetings with the entire board and monthly meetings with their committee, with individual meetings with staff as requested.
+- Board Members commit to monthly meetings with the entire board and monthly meetings with their committee, with individual meetings with staff as requested.

-- Board Members commit to staying informed on all things WMG through email communications directly from the Board President and Managing Director as well as general public communications.
+- Board Members commit to staying informed on all things WMG through email communications directly from the Board President and WMG Staff as well as general public communications.

-- Board Members commit to attending each exhibition’s opening receptions and fundraising events, as COVID-19 conditions allow.
+- Board Members commit to attending each exhibition’s opening receptions and fundraising events.